 - A Connected Components algorithm able to process a 5.9 trillion edge graph in 3808

-That list item about PageRank matches up with the paper that he authored while at Yahoo!, and he may have experimented with that while at Yahoo, which his profile says that he left in October of 2017.
+That list item about PageRank matches up with the PageRank 2020 paper that he authored while at Yahoo!, and he may have experimented with that while at Yahoo, which his profile says that he left in October of 2017.
 He now works as a Software Engineer at Google.

 We do not know whether he has worked on PageRank after joining Google after leaving Yahoo, but seeing the paper in the Google Research publications section was interesting.

 It wouldn’t be there if he hadn’t joined Google, and we may never learn if the approaches behind PageRank described in that paper are in place at Google.

 We also don’t know if the PageRank he was writing about in that paper was like the one in Google when it was written.

-However the paper is included in papers to be presented at WWW ’20, April 20–24, 2020, Taipei, Taiwan.
+However the paper is included in papers to get presented at WWW ’20, April 20–24, 2020, Taipei, Taiwan.
 According to the conference Website, it will still be held but will be online only.

 I am not going to make any assumptions about the use of the processes described in the paper.
-The crawl data listed in it is cited as being from 2016, and some newer information in the footnotes of the paper is from 2020, such as a page on the Google site about how Crawling and Indexing work at Google.
+The crawl data listed in it is cited as being from 2016.
+Some newer information in the paper’s footnotes is from 2020, such as a page on the Google site about how Crawling and Indexing work at Google.

 We have been told by Google Spokespeople that Google still uses PageRank.
-We don’t know if that version of PageRank is like the Scaling PageRank to 100 Billion Pages Version that will be presented in 2-3 weeks at the online WWW conference.
+We don’t know if that version of PageRank is like the Scaling PageRank to 100 Billion Pages Version that will get presented in 2-3 weeks at the online WWW conference.